Allergy Risks in a Heart-Shaped Box

 This article has been reviewed by Thanai Pongdee, MD, FAAAAI

-Flowers, perfume and candy are thoughtful gifts, but they can have serious consequences for people with allergies.
+Flowers, perfume and candy are thoughtful gifts, but they can have serious consequences for people with allergies and asthma.

 If you have a food allergy, avoid eating food-related gifts that are homemade and be sure to read the labels of packaged foods.
 Desserts and chocolates are notorious for having hidden ingredients (especially peanuts and tree nuts) and home cooks may not understand the risks of cross-contamination.
 Be wary of bite-sized candies, which may be processed in different facilities or with different ingredients than full-size versions.